compoundjs/guides/basics/crash-course.md

         render();
     });

-Will render view the view 'lists/index' located in `./app/views/lists/index.ejs` within the layout.
+Will render the `view` 'lists/index' located in `./app/views/lists/index.ejs` within the `layout`.
 The convention is that unless you are calling a view with a name other than the action name, you can omit it.

 ##### Layouts

+A layout is a view wrapping the target view, this pattern allows truly modular output.
+With Layouts & Views you can put all of the HTML that is consistant for a group of views inside one Layout.
+An example of this might be having the header and the footer for your app inside the layout and all the process or page specific pieces inside your views but it an be much more powerful than this as well.
-A layout is a view wrapping the target view.
-By convention, the layout called will share the same name as the controller.
+By convention, the `layout` called will share the same name as the controller.
 A rendered view is passed into a layout as the `body` variable.
 To render a view without layout you can specify `{layout: false}` as a param of the `render` method, or just `this.layout = false` inside controllerContext.
 You also can specify what layout you want to render